What are fertility problems?

 - Tracking your cervical mucus changes.

-- Tracking your basal body temperature on a monthly Fahrenheit temperature chart (What is a PDF document?) or Celsius temperature chart (What is a PDF document?).
+- Tracking your basal body temperature on a monthly Fahrenheit temperature chart or Celsius temperature chart.

 - Tracking your luteinizing hormone (LH) levels with a home ovulation predictor test.
 Many doctors now recommend these home tests as the best way to track ovulation at home.